Georgia governor asks citizens to apply online for US Senate

 “To ensure an open and transparent appointment process, I am encouraging all Georgians who want to serve in the U.S. Senate to submit their name and qualifications,” Kemp said in a statement Tuesday.

-The unusual request links to an online form where applicants are asked to upload their resume and fill out a short questionnaire.
+The unusual request links to an online form where applicants are asked to upload their resumes and fill out a short questionnaire.

 Whoever Kemp appoints would need to defend the seat in a November 2020 special election.